-If these nonsurgical measures do not work, surgery is sometimes needed.
+If these non-surgical measures do not work, surgery is sometimes needed.
 Surgery normally involves a small incision (cut) being made on either the top, or the sole, of the foot between the affected toes.
-Usually, the surgeon will then either create more space around the affected nerve (known as nerve decompression) or will resect (cut out) the affected nerve.
-If the nerve is resected (cut out), there will be some permanent numbness of the skin between the affected toes.
+Usually, the surgeon will then either create more space around the affected nerve (known as nerve decompression) or will cut out (resect) the affected nerve.
+If the nerve is resected, there will be some permanent numbness of the skin between the affected toes.
 This does not usually cause any problems.

 You will usually have to wear a special shoe for a short time after surgery until the wound has healed and normal footwear can be used again.

 Surgery is usually successful.
 However, as with any surgical operation, there is a risk of complications.
 For example, after this operation a small number of people can develop a wound infection.
-Another complication may be long-term thickening, or callus formation, of the skin on the sole of the foot (known as plantar keratosis).
+Another complication may be long-term thickening of the skin (callus formation) on the sole of the foot (known as plantar keratosis).
 This may require treatment by a specialist in care of the feet (chiropody).

 What is the outlook (prognosis) for Morton's neuroma?

-About a quarter of people do not require any surgery for Morton's neuroma and their symptoms can be controlled with footwear modification and steroid/local anaesthetic injections.
-Of those who choose to have surgery, about three-quarters have good results with relief of their symptoms.
+About one person in four will not require any surgery for Morton's neuroma and their symptoms can be controlled with footwear modification and steroid/local anaesthetic injections.
+Of those who choose to have surgery, about three out of four will have good results with relief of their symptoms.

-Recurrent or persisting symptoms can occur after surgery.
+Recurrent or persisting (chronic) symptoms can occur after surgery.
 Sometimes, decompression of the nerve may have been incomplete or the nerve may just remain 'irritable'.
-In those who have had resection of the nerve (neurectomy), a recurrent or 'stump' neuroma may develop in any nerve tissue that was left behind.
+In those who have had cutting out (resection) of the nerve (neurectomy), a recurrent or 'stump' neuroma may develop in any nerve tissue that was left behind.
 This can sometimes be more painful than the original condition.